-The Company maintains two qualified defined benefit pension plans for its subsidiaries located in Germany.
-One of the plans is funded through a self-paid reinsurance program with assets valued at \$3.8 million and \$3.6 million as of April 3, 2021 and March 28, 2020, respectively (included in "Other non-current assets" in the Consolidated Balance Sheets).
-The pension benefit obligations of both plans were \$14.0 million and \$12.3 million as of April 3, 2021 and March 28, 2020, respectively, which is included in "Accrued liabilities" and "Other long-term liabilities" in the Consolidated Balance Sheets.
+The Company maintains two gualified defined benefit pension plans for its subsidiaries located in Germany.
+One of the plans is funded through a self-paid reinsurance program with assets valued at \$3.8 million as of April 2, 2022 and April 3, 2021 (included in "Other non-current assets" in the Consolidated Balance Sheets).
+The pension benefit obligations of both plans were \$12.1 million and \$14.0 million as of April 2, 2022 and April 3, 2021, respectively, which is included in "Accrued liabilities" and "Other long-term liabilities" in the Consolidated Balance Sheets.
 The benefit obligations for the plans are calculated annually by an independent actuary and require the use of significant judgement including assumptions based on local economic conditions.
-The net periodic benefit costs were approximately \$0.6 million, \$0.6 million and \$0.5 million for fiscal years 2021, 2020 and 2019, respectively.
+The net periodic benefit cost was approximately \$0.6 million for each of the last three fiscal years.